w3c/poe/vocab/README.md

 ## Make Process

-Perform a
+Perform a:
 * make all

-and the following files are created automatically
+and the following files are created automatically:
 * index.html
 * ODRL22.rdf
 * ODRL22.nt